After a finding or acceptance of responsibility, the Conduct Review Administrator will impose sanctions after considering the following:

 - The nature of the violation and the circumstances surrounding it, including the actual or potential impact on the individuals involved and/or the community as a whole;

-- Prior disciplinary record of the student;
+- Disciplinary history of the student;

 - Disciplinary precedent;